The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

-- It can encrypt BitTorrent traffic through the use of MSE/PE or Message Stream.
-Encryption/Protocol Encryption.
+- It can encrypt BitTorrent traffic using MSE/PE or Message Stream.

-- It is highly portable.
-It can be installed on a USB and ran directly from it.
+- It is highly portable and can be installed on a USB and run directly from it.

-- It allows automatic port mapping with UPnP, NAT-PMP, NAT for automatic router configuration.
+- It allows automatic port mapping with UPnP, NAT-PMP, and NAT for router configuration.

 - Not able to override queuing settings or “Force start” downloads.

 - It is unable, by default, to stream media files while a download is in progress.
 But there is a workaround to stream videos.
 Use a plug-in called Deluge Streaming.